Jan Dejnožka Home Page

 Marina graduates from Boot Camp, Naval Station Great Lakes, September 18, 2015: Chung, Jan, Marina.
 Photo by CAPT Andrew Rosa, Ret.

 Marina Dejnožka, SR USN, Official U.S. Navy Photo, Naval Station Great Lakes, September 2015

 Julie graduates from the U.S. Naval Academy and is commissioned as Ensign.
 U.S. Navy, May 25, 2018.

 We're a Navy family: a proud and happy Dad and both daughters!
 I never imagined they'd even be interested!

 The Destroyer Girls

 USS PORTER DDG-78 was Julie’s first ship, Midshipman summer cruise 2015.
 Julie’s second ship was USS GRIDLEY DDG-101.
-After graduating from the Naval Academy, she reported aboard for a two year sea tour, May 2018-July 2020.
-Her next duty station is Naval Nuclear Power Training Command (NNPTC) in South Carolina.
+After graduating from the Naval Academy, she reported aboard for a two year sea tour, May 2018-July 2020, qualifying as Surface Warfare Officer / Officer of the Deck Underway.
+She is now in nuclear engineering school at Naval Nuclear Power Training Command (NNPTC) in South Carolina.